What is secondhand smoke?

 - Eye irritation

 Many people in contact with secondhand smoke may not have any symptoms right away.
 But that does not mean the smoke has not caused harm.
-It can still lead to problems over time, such as chronic bronchitis and scarring of the air passages in the lungs.
+It can still lead to problems over time.
+These include chronic bronchitis and scarring of the air passages in the lungs.

 How is secondhand smoke exposure measured?

 Secondhand smoke exposure can be measured.
 This is done by testing indoor air for chemicals found in tobacco smoke, such as nicotine.
 Your healthcare provider can also test your own level of exposure.
-This is done by measuring the level of cotinine in your blood, saliva, or urine.
-Cotinine is a chemical created after nicotine enters the body.
+This is done by testing the level of cotinine in your blood, saliva, or urine.
+Cotinine is a chemical that is created after nicotine enters the body.
 If you have high levels of cotinine, you likely have high levels of other chemicals from contact with smoke.

 But this type of testing is not often needed.
 If you spend a lot of time in places where people smoke, you likely have high levels of chemicals in your body from the smoke.
 This is true even if you don't smoke.
 If you spend only a small amount of time around smoke, your levels are likely lower.

 What are possible complications of secondhand smoke?